arthiyer/Missing-Data-Analyzer/README.md

 To run the program:

 Once you have received the .jar file, open a terminal/command window.
 Navigate to the location of the .jar file on your machine.
-Then, type java –jar FVSelectionVers1.jar to start the program.
+Then, type java –jar FVS.jar to start the program.
 Follow the instructions on the terminal window to use the program.

 User input: User inputs a file path name to the training database as well as a path name to the file that will contain results.
 Results will either be appended to an already existing file, or the file will be created and written to.